 b.
-Water supplies within the City of Wheatland are provided solely through groundwater sources; specifically, the South Yuba Subbasin.
+Water supplies within the City of Wheatland are provided by the City of Wheatland Public Works Department.
+Water supplies are provided solely through groundwater sources; specifically, the South Yuba Subbasin.
 According to the Yuba Subbasins GSP, regional groundwater quality in the Yuba Subbasins is considered good to excellent for municipal, domestic, and agricultural uses and does not have a significant adverse impact on the beneficial uses of groundwater in the subbasins.
 In addition, groundwater extraction in the Yuba Subbasins does not exceed sustainable yield.
-The proposed project consists of the annexation and Pre-Zoning of both project sites, and a General Plan Amendment for the Pottery World site, and does not include any site-specific development proposals at this time.
+The proposed project consists of the annexation, General Plan Amendment, and Pre-Zoning of the project site, and does not include any site-specific development proposals at this time.
 Thus, the proposed project would not directly result in the use of groundwater.
-According to the Yuba Subbasins GSP, while groundwater pumping may exceed sustainable yield during certain years, reduced pumping in other years generally ensures that the long-term average remains at or below the sustainable yield.
-Generally, the City has found that water supply is not a limiting factor for new development.